horizontalsystems/Bitcoin-Explained-Guide/README.md

 There will be 21 million Bitcoins in total with over 17 million Bitcoins have been already released to the market.
 The remaining part will be automatically created by the Bitcoin network over the course of 130 years in a manner described below.

-> Note: A single Bitcoin consists of 100 million (100,000,000) units called Satoshi.
+> A single Bitcoin consists of 100 million (100,000,000) units called Satoshi.

 The Bitcoin network designed in a way where a certain number of Bitcoins are added to the network roughly every 10 minutes.
 Those newly created Bitcoins are given away "randomly" to one of the nodes on the Bitcoin network.
 The award goes to the node that is the first to successfully solve a mathematical problem.
 While all nodes are trying to solve it only the very first one gets the prize.
 The process of solving this mathematical problem is called mining.